kriszyp/lmdbx-js/README.md

 `beforecommit` - This event is fired before a transaction finishes/commits.
 The callback function can perform additional (asynchronous) writes (`put` and `remove`) and they will be included in the transaction about to be performed as the last operation(s) before the transaction commits (this can be useful for updating a global version stamp based on all previous writes, for example).
 Using this event forces `eventTurnBatching` to be enabled.
 This can be called multiples times in a transaction, but should always be called as the last operation of a transaction.

 ## Deno
 This package is supported on Deno as of v2.1, but there are some requirements and limitations.
-First, lmdb-js requires FFI (which is currently marked `unstable`) and several permissions to be enabled, so you need to start deno with at least these flags:
+First, lmdbx-js requires FFI (which is currently marked `unstable`) and several permissions to be enabled, so you need to start deno with at least these flags:
 ```
 deno run --allow-ffi --unstable --allow-write --allow-read --allow-env --allow-net your-app.ts
 ```
 Deno [currently doesn't provide any infrastructure for binary builds](https://github.com/denoland/deno/issues/12943), so lmdbx-js will attempt to download and save the appropriate binary file on its own.
 If you need to manually specify a path, you can do so with the `LMDBX_LIB_PATH` env variable.

-You can then use the library with an import of the lmdb-js module from deno.land (insert the version you want):
+You can then use the library with an import of the lmdbx-js module from deno.land (insert the version you want):
 ```
 import { open } from 'https://deno.land/x/lmdbx@<version>/mod.ts';
 ```

-Also, lmdb-js doesn't support asynchronous transaction callbacks (`transaction` API), which can't be efficiently implemented without a resolution to this [issue](https://github.com/denoland/deno/issues/12946).
+Also, lmdbx-js doesn't support asynchronous transaction callbacks (`transaction` API), which can't be efficiently implemented without a resolution to this [issue](https://github.com/denoland/deno/issues/12946).
 You can still use the standard asynchronous put and remove methods, which will properly be committed asynchronously, as well as the synchronous transactions.

 ## LevelUp

-If you have an existing application built on LevelUp, the lmdb-js is designed to make it easy to transition to this package, with most of the LevelUp API implemented and supported in lmdb-js.
+If you have an existing application built on LevelUp, the lmdbx-js is designed to make it easy to transition to this package, with most of the LevelUp API implemented and supported in lmdbx-js.
 This includes the `put`, `del`, `batch`, `status`, `isOperation`, and `getMany` functions.
-One key difference in APIs is that LevelUp uses asynchronous callback based `get`s, but lmdb-js is so fast that it generally returns from `get` call before an an event can even be queued, consequently lmdb-js uses synchronous `get`s.
+One key difference in APIs is that LevelUp uses asynchronous callback based `get`s, but lmdbx-js is so fast that it generally returns from `get` call before an an event can even be queued, consequently lmdbx-js uses synchronous `get`s.
 However, there is a `levelup` export that can be used to generate a new database instance with LevelUp's style of API for `get` (although it still runs synchronously):
 ```
 let dbLevel = levelup(db)
 dbLevel.get(id, (error, value) => {